 All aboard the Santa Express!

 Bring the family, and enjoy a ride from the Boone & Scenic Valley Railroad’s depot to the North Pole (and return).
 En route, you will hear the story of Santa’s Scenic Valley Ride, sing holiday songs, and take part in other fun, family activities.
 Also on board, you will be served hot chocolate and a cookie, and children will get to meet (and receive a special memento from) Santa himself.
-Be sure to arrive in your pajamas, and experience what has become a tradition for families from across Iowa, and beyond.
+Experience what has become a tradition for families from across Iowa, and beyond.
 Basic Coach Class tickets are $18 per person (age 2 and up), First Class Coach tickets are $45 per person (age 2 and up).
+Seating on the Santa Express trains is assigned by party.
+At the time you place your order, please let us know if you would like to be seated with another party.
 Tickets for this event go on sale November 1.
 Purchase by clicking here, or by calling 1-800-626-0319.

 Santa’s Scenic Valley Ride

 There’s a blizzard so fierce that reindeer can’t fly in it.
 How will Santa deliver gifts to children on the Iowa frontier?
 Santa’s Scenic Valley Ride takes little ones on a winter adventure with Santa on his first-ever train ride to old-time Iowa.
 The book was written and illustrated by Misty McNally, whose mother was born in Boone and whose grandparents once owned the historic Lincoln Restaurant on the old Lincoln Highway.
 Get the book and follow along during your journey aboard the Santa Express train ride!